ssrg-vt/popcorn-kernel/Documentation/hwmon/shtc1.rst

 Description
 -----------

-This driver implements support for the Sensirion SHTC1, SHTW1, and SHTC3 chips, a humidity and temperature sensor.
+This driver implements support for the Sensirion SHTC1 chip, a humidity and temperature sensor.
 Temperature is measured in degrees celsius, relative humidity is expressed as a percentage.
+Driver can be used as well for SHTW1 chip, which has the same electrical interface.

 The device communicates with the I2C protocol.
 All sensors are set to I2C address 0x70.
-See Documentation/i2c/instantiating-devices.rst for methods to instantiate the device.
+See Documentation/i2c/instantiating-devices for methods to instantiate the device.

 There are two options configurable by means of shtc1_platform_data: